The Beheading Game

 Ringer

-Rebecca Lehmann’s second collection of poetry, Ringer, won the 2018 Donald Hall Prize for Poetry from the Association of Writers and Writing Programs, judged by Ross Gay.
-It was published by University of Pittsburgh Press (Pitt Poetry Series) in September, 2019.
-You order it here and here.
+Selected by Ross Gay as the winner of the 2018 Donald Hall Prize for Poetry from the Association of Writers and Writing Programs.
+Published by University of Pittsburgh Press.
+Order here.

 Praise for Ringer